coleifer/peewee/docs/peewee/models.rst

         User.insert_many(data, fields=fields).execute()

-If you *always* want to have control over the primary key, simply do not use the :py:class:`PrimaryKeyField` field type, but use a normal :py:class:`IntegerField` (or other column type):
+If you *always* want to have control over the primary key, simply do not use the :py:class:`AutoField` field type, but use a normal :py:class:`IntegerField` (or other column type):

 .. code-block:: python